 Start by identifying where dynamic capability discovery would actually solve real problems.
 Are you constantly adding new data sources?
 Do integration projects consistently take longer than expected?
 Are you spending too much time maintaining existing connections?
 Those are MCP's sweet spots.

 Pick one non-critical integration and build an MCP server for it.
 Let your team learn the patterns without pressure.
 Once they get it - and they will - you'll start seeing opportunities everywhere.
 The 'aha moment' usually happens within the first week of hands-on experience.
+When evaluating development frameworks that support MCP, consult our guide on the best tools to build AI agents in 2025.

 Set up proper monitoring from day one.
 Track capability discovery, server performance, and agent interactions.
 This isn't just operational hygiene - it's how you'll demonstrate ROI when it's time to expand the program.
 Trust me, the numbers will be compelling.